chaincodelabs/seminars/lightning-protocol-development/lightning-how-the-pieces-fit-together.md

 ### A walk through the layers of Lightning

 1. How does the LN-Penalty mechanism currently leak out of the update layer?

+### Creating a channel

+1. What factors should be considered before opening a Lightning channel with a peer?

 ### The Update Layer